Severina7/clustering_project_zillow/README.md

 **Goal**: Use a regression models with clusters to identify the one that performs better than a baseline.

->Train (fit, transform, evaluate) multiple different models, varying the model type and your meta-parameters.
+>Train (fit, transform, evaluate) multiple different models.

 >Compare evaluation metrics across all the models, and select the best performing model.

->Test the final model (transform, evaluate) on your out-of-sample data (the testing data set).
+>Test the final model (transform, evaluate) on your out-of-sample/test data.

 >Summarize the performance and interpret my results.

->I will make a prep.py file
+>I will make a cluster_model.py file

 # SUMMARY

 ## *SQL Data Acquisition*

-Must use your own env file for access to the database (including username and password).
+An env file is necessary for access to the database (including username and password).

 ***